 The Mizuno Wave Sky is a popular shoe for larger runners.
 It offers great stability while effectively distributing weight across the footbed.

 Another extra advantage to more firmly cushioned running shoes is that they last longer.
 The need to replace them less often is certainly appealing.
 Less replacing equals less dollar signs!
+And though carbon fiber plated shoes are alluring because they are light and incredibly responsive (think fast!), they also wear out much more quickly.
+Which is why most runners save shoes like the Nike Alphafly for race days.

 The Advantage of Lighter Weight Running Shoes